Ifeoma28/databank/README.md

 - 460 customers have had a declining balance for the past three months.

 ## RECOMMENDATION
-- For data allocation, Long-term customers with a history of steady deposits should get a 15% priority access to storage.
+- For data allocation, Long-term customers (in each node) with a history of steady deposits should get a 15% priority access to storage.

 -  I think allocating 20% data storage to the busiest regions will ensure high traffic regions get adequate storage and 20% to active customers with positive balances.